ChatFAQ/ChatFAQ/doc/source/modules/widget/index.rst

 Widget's documentation
 =======================================

-This is a simple implementation of a client chatbot that connect to a ChatFAQ's back-end server and offers a interface to communicate with a selected FSM
+This is a simple implementation of a client chatbot that connect to a ChatFAQ back-end server and offers a interface to communicate with a selected FSM

 .. image:: ../../_static/images/chatfaq_components_mp.png